 How many pairs of shoes do you personally own?
 Does your family jokingly refer to you as “Imelda”?
 Or are you a one-pair wonder who sees little point in owning more than one functional, comfortable pair of shoes?
-I, myself, am a little closer to the one-pair wonder than Imelda Marcos (who owned more than 1,200 pairs of shoes).
+I, myself, am much closer to the one-pair wonder than Imelda Marcos (who owned more than 3000 pairs of shoes).

 I tend to have one pair of shoes for every occasion: I wear flip-flops everyday🩴; tennis shoes for the gym 👟; ankle boots with my dress pants 👢; sandals in the summer 👡; heels for special occasions 👠; and winter boots when it’s cold outside❄️.
 Oh, I almost forgot: I also have an old pair of those “special” Sketchers® that never did firm or tone anything saggy.
 Oh well!

 You might be wondering, “Why all this talk about shoes?
 I thought this was a devotional!”
 True.
 True.